pier-astro/PubPlotLib/README.md

 #### Using Matplotlib's Default Figure and Subplots with Custom Sizing

-We’ve deliberately hidden the `figsize` keyword in our API—because that’s the one thing that always messes up your image size when rendered in a paper!
+We’ve deliberately hidden the `figsize` keyword in our API—because that’s the devil that always messes up your image size when rendered in a paper!
 Instead, we set the figure width for you, and the `height_ratio` lets you decide how tall your image should be.

 A couple of important notes: